This blog may contain affiliate links. Read our disclosure policy for more info.

 Look for famous signs like Hayden’s Furniture’s iconic rocking chair, a landmark in the city from the 1960s until 2013, or the Canadian National Railway’s Freight Telegrams sign with the bright, red maple leaf.

 The Neon Sign Museum is outdoors, so it’s open all the time and is completely free.
-You can even grab a drink at the Mercer Tavern across the street and watch the neon signs glow.
+Just show up and go for a little stroll.

 23. Eat at delicious local restaurants